Introduction

 sudo ./rpiboot

-Now you can call up "balenaEtcher", select the Raspberry Pi OS Image and "Compute Module/dev/sdb", and start the copying process using "Flash".
+Now you can call "balenaEtcher", select the Raspberry Pi OS image and "Compute Module /dev/sdb", and start the copying process with "Flash".

-Once the copying process is complete, unmount the two partitions "boot" and "rootfs", unplug the IO board and disconnect it from the power supply, and then remove the jumper at J2 again.
+When the copying process is finished, unmount the two partitions "boot" and "rootfs", unplug the IO board and disconnect it from the power supply and then remove the jumper at J2 again.

-Now you can connect the Raspberry Compute Module to your screen, network and keyboard via HDMI, Ethernet and USB and use it with them just like normal.
+Now you can connect and use the Raspberry Compute Module normally via HDMI, Ethernet and USB with the screen, network and keyboard.

-In the nextblog post, I explain how to install Qt 5.15 on the Compute Module 4 and cross-compile it with Ubuntu 20.
+In the next blog post I will explain how to install Qt 5.15 on Compute Module 4 and cross-compile it with Ubuntu 20.